berensp/berensp.github.io/books.md

 title: Books 📚
 permalink: /books/
 ---
 I'm not a high-output reader, but I do aspire to read meaningful, life-changing books.
-What are you reading?

 ## Presently reading
 - *Divine Comedy* - Dante Alighieri